Panlizhi/HierCap/README.md

 # Hierarchical Encoder-decoder for Image Captioning

 ## Introduction
-The official repository for “Hierarchical Encoder-decoder for Image Captioning (HeriCap)”.
+The official repository for “Hierarchical Encoder-decoder for Image Captioning (HierCap)”.

-HeriCap is a model to guide text generation with hierarchical visual information at three
+HierCap is a model to guide text generation with hierarchical visual information at three
 levels: global (encompassing positional relationships), regional (highlighting principal objects), and grid (capturing local details).